WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/WaterAllocation/ReadME.md

 Supplemental Scripts Required: None

 #### Inputs:
-- **D_Point.csv**
+- **Permits.csv**

 #### Operation:
 - Generate empty sites.csv file with controlled vocabulary headers.
-- Assign SiteNativeID from 'D_Point_ID'.
+- Assign SiteNativeID from 'pod'.
-- Specify site type based on dictionary that maps the 'D_Point_Type_CD' code to its respective values.
+- Get site type from 'source'.
-- Leave site name as 'Unspecified'.
+- Get site name from 'aquifer', and enter 'Unspecified' if it doesn't exist.
-- Project X and Y coordindates in EPSG:2927 to longitude and latitude in EPSG:4236.
+- Get Longitude and Latitude from 'longitude' and 'latitude', respectively.
 - Map the codes in 'Position_With_CD' to Coordinate mathod CV based on the corresponding dictionary.
-- Map the Coordinate accuracy CV from 'Location_CD' based on the corresponding dictionary.
+- Leave Coordinate method CV as 'Unspecified'.
 - Drop duplicates if any.
 - Generate SiteUUID based on SiteNativeID.
 - Drop data if missing latitude/longitude.